Watch Nadia's Story

 Connections.
 It’s a word that comes up frequently in conversation with Nadia Radzman.

-The Postdoctoral Researcher at the Sainsbury Laboratory, within the School of Biological Sciences, says these invaluable discussions have changed her life and led her to participate in this year’s implulse programme at the Maxwell Centre.
+The Postdoctoral Researcher at the Sainsbury Laboratory, within the School of Biological Sciences, says these invaluable discussions have changed her life and led her to participate in the impulse programme at the Maxwell Centre.

 “I thought my job as a scientist was only in the lab; I thought entrepreneurs were born.” she explains, eyes sparkling at the memory of her revelation.